Jayent-Dev-1232/Encryption-and-Decryption--SOC-26/WEEK 0/PART1/Assignment_1.md

 + West to east :40 min via forest and 1 hr 45 min via long route
 + south to east :30 min

+Victim: Teacher, mid 40s, Joined this occupation more than decade ago and had no rivalries.
 You move on to the Family now-

 Any personal problems with someone?